JoshuaW03628/Mindless-Sheep-V2/arcade/hiLo.md

   border-radius: 3px;
   transition-duration: 0.3s;
 }
-/*this is the fade animation for the exit of the first div*/
+/*this is the fade animation for the exit of the first div, Azeem showed me*/
 @keyframes fadeIn {
     from {
         opacity: 0;